hxueqi/amazing-fashion-amazing-price/README.md

 price tracker that track online store's products price and notify user when the price drops

 # Usage
-Track the of given url product, if the product drop the price, then send a notification to the user.
+Track the given url product, if the product drop the price, then send a notification to the user.
 Also you can use for the collect products from different sites

 # Technologies used